-The surveyor will then lead in any negotiations over the premium payable to the landlord and in those rare cases where agreement can’t be reached, provide evidence in the Leasehold Valuation Tribunal.
+The surveyor will then lead in any negotiations over the premium payable to the landlord and in those rare cases where agreement can’t be reached, provide evidence in the Tribunal

-An annually rent paid by the leaseholder to the freeholder.
+An annually rent paid by a residential leaseholder to the freeholder.
 It’s usual for the terms of the lease to allow the ground rent to be reviewed and increased periodically.

 When a lease is extended the ground rent is reduced to a nominal amount for the remaining duration of both the original lease and ninety years extension.
 This is called a peppercorn rent, and the fact that there is effectively no ground rent to pay in future makes a property more saleable.

 What happens when the leaseholder and freeholder can’t agree on the value of the lease extension?

 If negotiations result in deadlock and no agreement can be reached, the matter will go before the Tribunal who will impose an agreement on the parties.